Rudraksh0076/cpp-projects/README.md

 C++ Projects

-A collection of C++ programs and projects built while learning programming fundamentals, problem-solving, and Data Structures & Algorithms.
+A collection of C++ programs created while learning programming fundamentals, problem-solving, and software development.

-Repository Structure
+About This Repository

-Banking System

-A console-based C++ application that demonstrates basic banking operations and programming concepts.

-Patterns Program

-A collection of pattern-based programs created to practice loops, logic, and problem-solving in C++.

-Concepts Practiced
+This repository contains programs and practice work written in C++.
+It serves as a record of my learning journey as I explore programming concepts and improve my problem-solving skills.

+What I'm Practicing

-- Variables and data types
+- Variables and Data Types
+- Input and Output
-- Conditional statements
+- Conditional Statements
 - Loops
 - Functions
+- Arrays
+- Strings
-- Basic input/output
+- Basic Problem Solving
-- Problem-solving
-- Program logic
+- Program Logic

+Repository Structure

+cpp-projects/
+│
+├── Banking-system/
+├── Patterns-program/
+└── README.md

-Language Used
+Language

 - C++

-Learning Journey

-This repository will continue to grow as I learn new concepts and build more C++ programs.
+Tools

+- Visual Studio Code
+- Git
+- GitHub
+- C++ Compiler

+Goals

+- Strengthen C++ fundamentals
+- Improve problem-solving skills
+- Write clean and organized code
+- Continue adding new programs as I learn

 ---

-Learning by building and improving one program at a time.
+This repository will continue to evolve as I learn new concepts and improve my programming skills.